Mistakes To Avoid When Filing an Insurance Claim

 You might have read the Missouri law that states that a roofing contractor cannot represent you with your insurance claim when communicating with your insurance company about the condition of your roof.
 Your insurance company’s adjuster certainly has.

-Specifically, it reads in part “A contractor shall not represent or negotiate, or offer or advertise to represent or negotiate, on behalf of an owner or possessor of real estate on any insurance claim in connection with the repair or replacement of roof systems, or the performance of any other exterior repair, replacement, construction, or reconstruction work.”
+Specifically, it reads in part, “A contractor shall not represent or negotiate, or offer or advertise to represent or negotiate, on behalf of an owner or possessor of real estate on any insurance claim in connection with the repair or replacement of roof systems, or the performance of any other exterior repair, replacement, construction, or reconstruction work.”
 [Missouri Revised Statute Title XXVI, Trade and Commerce, 407.25]

-Accordingly, your insurance company’s adjuster will often disregard much of your contractor’s input as being self-serving … unless, of course, it serves the best interest of the insurance company to do otherwise.
-For instance, if your roofing contractor is willing to compromise and agree to the adjuster’s lower computer-generated estimate, the adjuster may then strike a deal with you based upon his agreement to work for the lesser amount.
-A roofing contractor’s opinions or arguments calling for more money or materials that differ from what the adjuster has already decided to pay, however, will likely be dismissed.
-As the governing regulations state, the contractor is not allowed to negotiate your claim.
+Accordingly, your insurance company’s adjuster will often disregard much of your contractor’s input as being self-serving … unless it serves the insurance company’s best interest to do otherwise.
+For instance, if your roofing contractor is willing to compromise and agree to the adjuster’s lower computer-generated estimate, the adjuster may strike a deal with you based upon his agreement to work for the lesser amount.
+However, a roofing contractor’s opinions or arguments calling for more money or materials that differ from what the adjuster has already decided to pay will likely be dismissed.
+As the governing regulations state, the contractor cannot negotiate your claim.

 A policyholder called me for assistance recently and told me that he had three different roofing contractors speak to his insurance company’s adjuster on his behalf, and all three told the adjuster that his roof required replacement.
-According to him – and to his dismay – the adjuster simply disregarded the arguments from all three of them and refused to pay him to replace his roof.
+According to him – and to his dismay – the adjuster disregarded the arguments from all three of them and refused to pay him to replace his roof.

-Of course, the policyholder was convinced that the adjuster was acting improperly and being unfair.
+Of course, the policyholder was convinced that the adjuster acted improperly and unfairly.
 He believed that his insurance company had a duty to accept these arguments, particularly since they came from three different contractors, as definitive proof of his loss, but he was wrong.
-What the policyholder’s three contractors actually presented to his adjuster were three different sales presentations for replacing his roof – none of which proved to the adjuster that the roof had been damaged by hail on the reported date of loss to the extent that it needed to be replaced.
+What the policyholder’s three contractors presented to his adjuster were three other sales presentations for replacing his roof – none of which proved to the adjuster that the roof had been damaged by hail on the reported date of loss to the extent that it needed to be replaced.

-Simply stated, the insurance company’s adjuster was not convinced by the three different contractors, each of whom is in business to sell new roofing systems, that the home required a new roofing system as a direct result of the claimed hail event.
+Simply put, the insurance company’s adjuster was not convinced by the three different contractors, each of whom is in business to sell new roofing systems, that the home required a new roofing system as a direct result of the claimed hail event.

 In the absence of such proof of loss or if the adjuster is simply not accepting the sales presentation from the roofing contractor as being definitive, the policyholder will likely be unsuccessful in his attempt to obtain more than what the adjuster initially values the loss to be – whether the adjuster is correct or not.

-Since the roofing contractor does not officially represent the policyholder with his claim, the adjuster has the freedom to totally disregard anything that the contractor directly presents to him.
+Since the roofing contractor does not officially represent the policyholder with his claim, the adjuster can disregard anything that the contractor directly presents to him.
 Where the insurance company’s adjuster must respond to your written requests in writing, he can reject arguments presented by your roofing contractor without justification or explanation.
-In certain instances, the insurance adjuster will go as far as to ignore or refuse to communicate with the roofing contractor on site since there is no requirement for him to do so.
+In certain instances, the insurance adjuster will go as far as to ignore or refuse to communicate with the roofing contractor on site since he is not required to do so.

 Keep this in mind when you decide to ask your roofing contractor to present your roofing claim to your insurance company.
 A “no” to your roofing contractor from your insurance adjuster is not always the final word.